-Traditional, creamery, semi-hard cheese made from cow's milk and it's name is according to the town of Turku on the southern coast of Finland.
-It is a rindless cheese of drum-shape with pale yellow color.
+Traditional, creamy, semi-hard cheese made from cow's milk and its name is according to the town of Turku on the southern coast of Finland.
+It is a rindless cheese, of drum-shape with pale yellow colour.
 It is a breakfast cheese that was probably introduced in the 16th century.
-The cheese is smooth and creamy, with a richness and depth of flavor that owes much to the excellent grazing.
-The texture is firm and open and the flavor is aromatic, with a slightly sharp tang on the finish.
-Turunmaa is matured for two months or more and has a fat content of 50 per cent.
-Similar cheese are Korsholm, Danish Cream Havarti.
+The cheese is smooth and creamy, with a richness and depth of flavour that owes much to the excellent grazing.
+The texture is firm and open and the flavour is aromatic, with a slightly sharp tang on the finish.
+Turunmaa is matured for two months or more and has a fat content of 50 percent.
+A similar cheese is Korsholm, Danish Cream Havarti.
 Like Cream Havarti, it is both a table cheese and a breakfast cheese to be served with fruit and bread.